AnnaKL/CV/README.md

 ## Anna Klimas

 I'm an enthusiastic and self-driven recent Makers Academy graduate.
-A hard-working risk taker, who after a successfull career as a Biomedical Scientist decided to take a leap of faith and pursue an all time dream to learn to code.
+A hard-working risk taker, who after a successful career as a Biomedical Scientist decided to take a leap of faith and pursue an all time dream to learn to code.
 I'm currently looking for a passionate and creative team with a learning-friendly environment and exciting projects I could contribute to.

 ## Skills